hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 }
 ```

-The above figure display the result from the first poll of the VM provisioning REST API task Id with **progressPercent:40** and **state: RUNNING**.
+*The above response displays the result from the first poll of the VM provisioning REST API task Id with `progressPercent:40` and `state: RUNNING`*.

-* *B﻿elow is the last poll of the VM provisioning REST API task id:*
+B﻿elow is the last poll of the VM provisioning REST API task id:

 ```json
 {